Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Introduction

-Elucidating these mechanisms requires a mathematical language capable of rigorously projecting three-dimensional backbone geometry into a one-dimensional physical field amenable to frequency-domain analysis.
-The discrete Hasimoto map, originating in vortex filament dynamics \cite{hasimoto1972soliton}, provides a natural framework for this projection by combining curvature and torsion into a complex scalar field $\psi[n] = \kappa[n]\,\exp(i\sum_{k=1}^{n} \tau[k])$.
-This field evolves according to a discrete nonlinear Schr\"{o}dinger (DNLS) equation through an effective potential $V_{\mathrm{eff}}[n] = V_{\mathrm{re}}[n] + i V_{\mathrm{im}}[n]$ that encodes the deviation of the backbone from an ideal integrable curve.
-The real part $V_{\mathrm{re}}[n]$ admits an exact analytic decomposition \cite{wang2026structural}:
+The discrete Hasimoto map provides the mathematical framework for projecting the three-dimensional backbone onto a one-dimensional physical field amenable to spectral analysis.
+It combines curvature and torsion into the complex scalar field $\psi[n] = \kappa[n]\,\exp(i\sum_{k=1}^{n} \tau[k])$, which evolves according to a discrete nonlinear Schr\"{o}dinger (DNLS) equation \cite{orland2002rna} through an effective potential $V_{\mathrm{eff}}[n] = V_{\mathrm{re}}[n] + i V_{\mathrm{im}}[n]$ that encodes the deviation of the backbone from an ideal integrable curve.
+The real part $V_{\mathrm{re}}[n]$ admits an exact analytic decomposition \cite{wang2026structural},

-where $r^{\pm}[n] = \kappa[n{\pm}1]/\kappa[n]$ are nearest-neighbor curvature ratios and $\beta^{\pm}$ are inverse bond lengths.
-Recent work established this map as a fundamental kinematic identity for proteins and defined an integrability residual,